maxehnert/Front-end-Developer-Interview-Questions/README.md

 * Explain what a single page app is and how to make one SEO-friendly.
 * What is the extent of your experience with Promises and/or their polyfills?
 * What are the pros and cons of using Promises instead of callbacks?
+* What are some of the advantages/disadvantages of writing JavaScript code in a language that compiles to JavaScript?
+* What tools and techniques do you use debugging JavaScript code?
+* What language constructions do you use for iterating over object properties and array items?
+* Explain the difference between mutable and immutable objects.
+  * What is an example of an immutable object in JavaScript?
+  * What are the pros and cons of immutability?
+  * How can you achieve immutability in your own code?

+#### Testing Questions:
+* What are some advantages/disadvantages to testing your code?
+* What tools would you use to test your code's functionality?
+* What is the difference between a unit test and a functional/integration test?
+* What is the purpose of a code style linting tool?

+#### Performance Questions:
+* What tools would you use to find a performance bug in your code?
+* What are some ways you may improve your website's scrolling performance?
+* Explain the difference between layout, painting and compositing.

 #### Network Questions: